annagornyitzki/annagornyitzki/README.md

 📌 Located in Santa Barbara, CA and San Francisco Bay Area

-⭐️ Interested in working in Data Science, AI/ML, Data Engineering and Software Engineering fields
+⭐️ Interested in working in Software Engineering, Data Science, AI/ML, Data Engineering, and related fields